 *It happened once

-In 2020 a survey in Germany revealed that 73% of the respondents between 18 and 69 used a landline.
+In 2020, a survey in Germany found that 73% of respondents aged 18 to 69 still used landlines.
 Strangely enough, the same poll in 2021 showed that the number had increased to 81%.
-According to an expert, cell phone reception is inadequate at home for many people, "Mobile coverage continues to leave much to be desired, especially indoors."
+According to an expert, cell phone reception at home is often inadequate: "Mobile coverage continues to leave much to be desired, especially indoors."

 Not for